-U.S. Department of Energy Defense-Critical Electric System Review19
+U.S. Department of Energy Defense-Critical Electric System Review

-DOE includes transmission infrastructure in an on-going evaluation of electric power system assets that may be crucial to national security.
-DOE's review of defense-critical electric infrastructure can result in designations of electric system assets that are identified as critical to national defense.
+United States Department of Energy (DOE) includes transmission infrastructure in an on-going evaluation of electric power system assets that may be crucial to national security under 16 U.S.C. § 8240-1.
+DOE's review of defense critical electric infrastructure can result in designations of electric system assets that are identified as critical to national defense.
 DOE's review may also help identify and prioritize areas of the electric system that need additional investment and/or hardening against potential threats or disruptions.
-Transmission infrastructure in Minnesota that is deemed defensecritical may require increased security measures, additional investments and/or may be subject to emergency orders and rules issued by the Secretary of DOE in an emergency.
+Transmission infrastructure in Minnesota that is deemed defense critical may require increased security measures, additional investments and/or may be subject to emergency orders and rules issued by the Secretary of DOE in an emergency.